ENGLISH FOR CONGRESS POSITION

 National Capital Region Transportation Planning Board (TPB)

-additional bridges planned for crossing the Potomac River.
+planned for crossing the Potomac River.
+These plan

-These plan limitations were made despite the TPB's forecasts of an
+limitations were obvious despite the TPB's forecasts of an

 expected 30% population growth in the Washington metropolitan